servicebinding/spec/README.md

 ## Custom Projection

-There are scenarios where the Reconciler that processes a `ServiceBinding` (hereinafter referred to as `Reconciler A`) is different than the Reconciler that will project the binding into the Application (hereinafter referred to as `Reconciler B`).
-To transfer the projection responsibility from Reconciler A to Reconciler B the `ServiceBinding` CR author **MUST** set the `projection.service.binding/type` annotation to `Custom`.
+There are scenarios where the Reconciler that processes a `ServiceBinding` (hereinafter referred to as "Reconciler A") is different than the Reconciler that will project the binding into the Application (hereinafter referred to as "Reconciler B").
+To transfer the projection responsibility from Reconciler A to Reconciler B the `ServiceBinding` author **MUST** set the `projection.service.binding/type` annotation to `Custom`.
+An exemplar CRD can be found [here][sbp-crd].

-Reconciler A reacts to this annotation by creating a new `ServiceBindingProjection` CR which includes the necessary information for Reconciler B, who is watching and takes responsibility for the new `ServiceBindingProjection` resource (see the [Custom Projection Definition](#custom-projection-definition) section below), to carry out the projection.
-Reconciler A is responsible for updating `ServiceBindingProjection`'s spec upon corresponding changes to `ServiceBinding`.
+Reconciler A reacts to this annotation by creating a `ServiceBindingProjection` which includes the necessary information for Reconciler B. Reconciler B takes responsibility for the `ServiceBindingProjection` resource to perform the projection.
+Reconciler A is responsible for updating the `ServiceBindingProjection`'s `spec` upon corresponding changes to `ServiceBinding`.

-Reconciler B **MUST** set the `ServiceBindingProjection`'s `Ready` condition according to the rules set in [Ready Condition Status](#ready-condition-status), while Reconciler A **MUST** reflect `ServiceBindingProjection`'s `Ready` condition in a new `ProjectionReady` condition inside `ServiceBinding`.
-The `Ready` condition of `ServiceBinding` **MUST NOT** be set to `True` if its `ProjectionReady` condition is not `True`.
+Reconciler B **MUST** set the `ServiceBindingProjection`'s `Ready` condition according to the rules set in [Ready Condition Status](#ready-condition-status).
+Reconciler A **MUST** reflect `ServiceBindingProjection`'s `Ready` condition with an additional `ProjectionReady` condition on `ServiceBinding`.
+The `Ready` condition of `ServiceBinding` **MUST NOT** be `True` unless `ProjectionReady` is `True`.

+[sbp-crd]: internal.service.binding_servicebindingprojections.yaml

-### Requesting Custom Projection Example Resource
+### Custom Projection Service Binding Example Resource

 ```yaml
 apiVersion: service.binding/v1alpha2